-E-CIGARETTES ARE STILL FAIRLY NEW, AND SCIENTISTS ARE STILL LEARNING ABOUT THEIR LONG-TERM HEALTH EFFECTS.
+SCIENTISTS ARE STILL STUDYING THE LONG-TERM HEALTH EFFECTS OF E-CIGARETTES.
 HERE IS WHAT WE KNOW NOW:

 - Most e-cigarettes contain nicotine, which has known health effects, including being addictive and highly toxic to developing fetuses and harmful to adolescent brain development. - Besides nicotine, e-cigarette aerosol can contain substances that harm the body. - E-cigarettes can cause unintended injuries.
 Defective e-cigarette batteries have caused fires and explosions, some of which have resulted in serious injuries.
-In 2019, many vaping products found on the black market that contain nicotine or THC caused an increasing number of lung injury cases the use of these products have been linked to severe breathing problems, lung injury and even death.
+In 2019, many vaping products found on the black market that contain nicotine or THC caused an increasing number of lung injury cases the use of these products has been linked to severe breathing problems and lung injury.